sourcegraph/handbook/content/ce/onboarding.md

 - Guide your first prospects towards and through a trial.
 - Collaborating with your lead, mentor, and / or AE, create plans around red accounts, renewals, and / or post-sales engagement.
 - Participate in CE-led internal projects.
-- Raise feedback to the approriate product team.
+- Raise feedback to the appropriate product team.

+After day 90, your role expectations will then align to the pre-defined CE career ladders of your current level.

 ### Senior Customer Engineers (Level 3 - 4)